voostindie/sprox/README.markdown

 ### Custom parameter types

 In the example above, the publication date that is injected into the controller method is a `String`.
-Shouldn't it be a `DateTime` (from [Joda-Time](http://joda-time.sourceforge.net))?
-Actually, it can be.
+Couldn't it be a `DateTime` (from [Joda-Time](http://joda-time.sourceforge.net))?
+Yes it can!
 Any parameter annotated with `@Node` or `@Attribute` can have any type you want.
 Sprox might not know how to convert the data from the XML (a `String`) to that type, but that's something you can teach it to.
 You do that by creating a custom `Parser`.

 Here's a parser for dates in Atom feeds: